nklabs/matlib/README.md

 signals from instances, otherwise of the same name and allows you to pass signals with the same name through the stages.

-By convention, inputs are call postfixed with _0 and outputs are postfixed with _N.
+By convention, inputs are postfixed with _0 and outputs are postfixed with _N.

 All modules that use nkMatlib should include macros.svh.
-Macros.svh include debugging and floating to fixed point conversion macros.
+Macros.svh includes debugging and floating to fixed point conversion macros.

-All modules that use nkMatlib should have a fixedp interface port.
+All modules that use nkMatlib should have a __fixedp__ interface port.
 A convention is to call this port 'g'.

 Fixedp includes the clock and reset signals to be used by all logic within